-Gingivitis is the earliest and mildest form of gum disease.
-Typical symptoms include red, swollen and bleeding gums after brushing and flossing your teeth, accompanied by bad breath.[i]
+Gingivitis is a mild form of gum disease.1 Typical symptoms include red, swollen and bleeding gums after brushing and flossing your teeth, accompanied by bad breath.1

-The good news is that gingivitis related to plaque buildup can be easily treated and prevented.[i, ii] There are lots of ways to help protect yourself.
-Gingivitis treatment includes stepping up your oral hygiene, some natural home remedies, over-the-counter products, a gingivitis-fighting diet and regular visits to the dentist.
-Treating gingivitis is possible by giving your gums and mouth some TLC and maintaining good oral hygiene.[i, ii]
+The good news is that gingivitis damage can be reversed with professional care.1,2 There are lots of ways to help protect yourself.
+Gingivitis treatment includes stepping up your oral hygiene, over-the-counter products, a healthy diet and regular visits to a dental professional.3 Helping to prevent gingivitis is possible by giving your gums and mouth some TLC and maintaining good oral hygiene.1,2 Always follow the oral care routine outlined by your dental professional for optimum results.

-Learn more about gingivitis and what causes gingivitis.
+Learn more about gingivitis, what causes gingivitis and how gingivitis is treated.

 1. Follow the Two-Minute Rule

-Regular brushing twice a day is the first step to good oral hygiene and removing the dental plaque that causes gingivitis.[i]
-Experts recommend you brush gently for around two minutes twice a day, using a soft-bristled tooth brush.
-Take special care to brush all the sides of your teeth – including the inner and outer surfaces.
-Change your brush or toothbrush head every three to four months.[iii]
+Regular brushing twice a day is the first step to preventing and reversing gingivitis.1,6 Use a soft toothbrush and take special care to brush all the sides of your teeth—including the inner and outer surfaces.3 Change your toothbrush every three to four months or as soon as you notice worn bristles.3

 woman looking forward flossing her teeth